Three Essential Tools To Be An Effective Storyteller

 I think of my actors as part of my rapid visual lexicon that I use to diagram ideas.
 My actors are relatively simple compared to cartooning — I think actors in scribing should be so simple anyone can do them with a little practice and they make up a large part of my real-time visuals.
 Cartooning and illustrating on the other hand can also be very effective in graphic recording but unlike drawing actors (the backbone of a lot of good scribing) it is not always necessary.
 As a matter of fact, when I started in the early 90s cartooning in graphic recording was rare.
 And I understand why: just because you are a cartoonist does not mean you are a scribe — and just because you are a scribe does not mean you have to draw cartoons.
 I believe they were kept separate in those days (70s-80s) because graphic recording was establishing itself as a discipline that “serious organizations” used to help solve “serious issues.”
 The general population thought of cartoons as being for children and perhaps silly.
 Therefore the majority of the scribing from that era was “de-personalized” in its look by design.

 But MG Taylor Corporation, which introduced me to visual facilitation, was a pioneer in using graphic recording as part of its collaborative strategy and visioning methodology, the “DesignShop”.
 They encouraged their knowledge workers who took on the duty of the scribing role during these DesignShops to be as expressive as they wanted to be as long as they stayed in service to the dialogue.
 One of their axioms was, “if you cannot have fun with the problem you will never solve it.”
-I did not have to draw Ringo, but I did because in this instance I had the time and it added some needed fun to the technical subject matter.
+I did not have to draw Ringo, but I did because in this instance, I had the time and it added some memorableness and fun to the technical subject matter after the conference cued up the song "Yellow Submarine" on the sound system.
+(Knowing when to add "fun" is dependent on understanding the tone of the speaker, and reading the atmosphere of the room).

 Be sure to follow Griot's Eye on Twitter, Instagram, Facebook, YouTube, and Medium for more information, inspiration, and examples utilizing the power of graphic recording, graphic facilitation, and visual storytelling techniques.